Antox/Antox/README.md

 Antox
 =====

 Android client for the Tox project.
 Still in heavy development.

-Currently is only tested using a Samsung S3 running android 4.4 and cyanogenmod.
+Currently is only tested with:
+* Samsung S3 running android 4.4 and cyanogenmod
+* Galaxy Nexus running android 4.4

 ###Completed